rutrum/convert-case/README.md

 ### 0.10.0: More clean up to prepare for 1.0.0

 Since the library is so extensible with its new API, there is no longer a need for some niche or fun transformations to be made available in this library.
 Some of the features that are removed are now in a new library `convert_case_extras`.
-In the future that library will have a lower threshold on what is included, and will also serve as a demonstration of what's capable with the `convert_case` API.
+That library will have a lower threshold on what is included (i.e. more features), and will also serve as a demonstration of what's capable with the `convert_case` API.

 Removed:
 * `Case::Toggle` and `Pattern::Toggle`